slawlor/ractor/README.md

 `ractor` is a modern actor framework written in 100% rust with NO `unsafe` code.

+Additionally `ractor` has a companion library, `ractor_cluster` which is needed for `ractor` to be deployed in a distributed (cluster-like) scenario. `ractor_cluster` is not yet ready for public release, but is work-in-progress and coming shortly!

 ### Why ractor?

 There are other actor frameworks written in Rust ([Actix](https://github.com/actix/actix), [riker](https://github.com/riker-rs/riker), or [just actors in Tokio](https://ryhl.io/blog/actors-with-tokio/)) plus a whole list compiled on [this Reddit post](https://www.reddit.com/r/rust/comments/n2cmvd/there_are_a_lot_of_actor_framework_projects_on/)